 Parenting will likely be the most gratifying experience you’ll ever have.
-But at times this experience can become challenging.
-This is especially the case when you realize that there are certain behaviors that need to be managed deliberately.
+But at times, this experience can become challenging.
+This is especially the case when you realize that certain behaviors need to be managed deliberately.

 1. Praise your child’s good behavior

-We know that attention, whether positive or negative, reinforces a child’s behavior that attracted the attention.
-That is why it’s necessary to regularly recognize Your Child ’s good behaviors.
-When you do acknowledge good behavior, try to be as specific as possible and focus on the process rather than the outcome.
-So, instead of saying “good job”, say “I like the way you placed the little green book back onto the top shelf Your Child ”.
-Like that, children not only learn what we like and how to behave but also expand on their language skills.
+Whether positive or negative, we know that attention reinforces a child’s behavior that attracts attention.
+That is why it’s necessary to recognize Your Child’s good behaviors regularly.
+When you acknowledge good behavior, try to be as specific as possible and focus on the process rather than the outcome.
+So, instead of saying “good job”, say “I like the way you placed the little green book back onto the top shelf Your Child”.
+Like that, not only do children learn what we like and how to behave, but also expand on their language skills.

 2. Ignore certain things

-Just like praising good behaviors, research has shown that ignoring minor and harmless misbehaviors can be beneficial in decreasing such behavior.
-This works, because first and foremost Your Child seeks your attention and love.
-If healthy children feel like they do not get this attention, they express themselves – in the form of tantrums.
-Now, if you react to this, even if your reaction is negative, they’ll realize that it works and learn to do that again.
-However, don’t rely on neglect as an effective long-term strategy.
-Parents should give their children the attention they need when they signal for it. l.
-By doing this, their children are much less likely to seek it by acting out of line later on.
+Just like praising good behaviors, research has shown that ignoring minor and harmless misbehaviors can be beneficial in reducing such behavior.
+This works because, first and foremost, Your Child seeks your attention and love.
+When children feel that they are not getting attention, they will express it by throwing tantrums.
+If you react to their tantrums, even if it is a negative response, children will realize that tantrums are efficient at getting attention and will reinforce it again.
+But that is not to say negligence is effective for long-term strategy.
+Parents should give their children the attention when they start to show it.
+Doing this early on, children are much less likely to seek it by acting out of line later.

 3. If you need time alone to work, carve out the first few minutes for Your Child

-If you need an hour for yourself, it’s better to invest the first 10 minutes of that hour into playing with Your Child .
-Once Your Child content with playing solo, they will likely leave you alone for the remaining 50 minutes.
-If you start working right away, Your Child may get on your nerves and seek attention the entire time.
+If you need an hour for yourself, it’s better to invest the first 10 minutes of that hour into playing with Your Child.
+Once Your Child is content with playing solo, they will likely leave you alone for the remaining 50 minutes.
+On the other hand, if you start working right away, Your Child may get on your nerves and seek attention the entire time.
 Your choice!

 4. Learn a few things about child development

 Knowledge of child development will allow you to understand that many of the things you might write off as misbehaviors are, in fact, a strategy for Your Child to learn and develop.
-This knowledge may change your attitude, and you will be able to go through these difficult moments together, as opposed to getting frustrated with the perceived misdeed.
+This knowledge may change your attitude, and you will be able to go through these difficult moments together instead of getting frustrated with the perceived misdeed.
 The three most relevant theories are: Erikson’s 8 Stages of Development, Piaget’s Theory of Development, The Attachment Theory

 5. Be a role model